EzeSosa/pass-manager-hexagonal/README.md

 ## Architecture

 This project was created using hexagonal architecture.
-Hexagonal architecture is one of the moust famous implementation of clean architecture, and it aims to create loosely coupled architectures, where components can be tested independently.
+Hexagonal architecture is one of the most famous implementation of clean architecture, and it aims to create loosely coupled architectures, where components can be tested independently.

 ![Hexagonal Architecture](https://github.com/user-attachments/assets/8c3ac06a-3879-46d1-9816-c92452478419)